uym2/MinVar-Rooting/README.md

-This is a fast implementation of the midpoint rooting.
-The code was designed to be reusable for implementation of a new idea of rooting, called the minVar root, which roots the tree at the point that minimizes the variance of the root to tip distances.
+This is a dendropy-based implementation for a new idea of rooting a phylogenetic tree, called the minVar (MV) root.
+Our method roots the tree at the point that minimizes the variance of the root to tip distances.
+The code was designed to be easily extensible for a class of 'optimization-based' rooting methods, which includes a fast version of midpoint (MP) rooting as well.

-Complexity: both rooting methods are linear (with the number of tips) in time and memory.
+Complexity: the rooting methods are linear (with the number of species) in time and space.

 Dependencies:
 - python (version 2.7 recommended)
-- dendropy 4
+- dendropy (version 4 recommended)

 Usage: